marcoschwartz/aREST/README.md

 5. Go to a web browser and type `192.168.1.103/mode/5/o` to set the pin as an output
 6. Now type `192.168.1.103/digital/5/1` and the LED should turn on

+## Cloud Access (Ethernet) (BETA)

+1. Connect a LED & resistor to pin number 8 of your Arduino board
+2. Open the Ethernet_cloud example sketch and modify the MAC address, and also give a unique ID to your project, for example 47fd9g
+3. Make sure your shield is connected to the web via an Ethernet cable
+3. Upload the sketch to the board
+5. Go to a web browser and type `cloud.arest.io/47fd9g/mode/8/o` to set the pin as an output
+6. Now type `cloud.arest.io/47fd9g/digital/8/1` and the LED should turn on

 ## Cloud Access (ESP8266) (BETA)

 1. Connect a LED & resistor to pin number 5 of your ESP8266 board
-2. Open the ESP8266_cloud example sketch and modify the WiFi SSID & password, and also give a unique ID to your project
+2. Open the ESP8266_cloud example sketch and modify the WiFi SSID & password, and also give a unique ID to your project, for example 47fd9g
 3. Upload the sketch to the board
-5. Go to a web browser and type `cloud.arest.io/mode/5/o` to set the pin as an output
+5. Go to a web browser and type `cloud.arest.io/47fd9g/mode/5/o` to set the pin as an output
-6. Now type `cloud.arest.io/digital/5/1` and the LED should turn on
+6. Now type `cloud.arest.io/47fd9g/digital/5/1` and the LED should turn on

 ## API documentation